ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/wheel.md

   Force the scrolling BetterScroll to stop and return to the position before the scrolling started.

 ::: tip
-The above two methods are only valid for **the scrolling BetterScroll**, and `restorePosition` is exactly the same as the original iOS picker component.
+The above two methods are only valid for **the scrolling BetterScroll**, and `restorePosition` is exactly the same as the original iOS Picker component.
 Users can choose the corresponding method according to their needs.
 :::